-8.8 Local green spaces are important features within Emberton and should be protected from future development.
-The following site should be protected.

-• Recreation ground, Hulton Drive.
+- 8.9 Local green spaces are important features within Emberton and should be protected from future development.
+The following site should be protected. - Recreation ground, Hulton Drive.

-8.9 The extent of the local green spaces can be seen on Figure 14 below and the Policies Map.
+8.10 The extent of the local green space can be seen on Figure 10 below and the Designations and Allocations Map.

-Figure 13: Green Spaces
+Figure 10: Local Green Space

-8.10 The Local Green Spaces is important to the village and accords with the requirements of paragraph 102 of the NPPF, in that the recreation ground is in close proximity to the community and holds particular local significance in terms of recreation value.
+8.11 The Local Green Space is important to the village and accords with the requirements of paragraph 102 of the NPPF, in that the recreation ground is in close proximity to the community and holds particular local significance in terms of recreation value.
 It is also not an extensive tract of land.
 It is therefore appropriate to protect the space from development.